Select the food label sections below to learn about the different label elements.

 Food labels help allergic consumers identify foods that contain allergens they need to avoid.

-If any of the following ingredients are contained in a product, its presence must be declared on the label:
+If any of the following ingredients are contained in a product, its presence must be declared on the label, using the required name specified in the Food Standards Code:

-cereals containing gluten and their products, namely, wheat, rye, barley, oats and spelt and their hybridised strains other than where these substances are present in beer and spirits
+cereals containing gluten and their products, namely, rye, barley and oats and their hybridised strains, other than where these substances are present in beer and spirits

-fish and fish products, except for isinglass derived from swim bladders and used as a clarifying agent in beer and wine
+fish, except for isinglass derived from swim bladders and used as a clarifying agent in beer or wine

 added sulphites in concentrations of 10mg/kg or more

-Allergens must now be declared both in the statement of ingredients, and in a distinctly separate summary statement next to the statement of ingredients.
-For more information, refer to the Allergen labelling fact sheet.
+Allergens must be declared both in the statement of ingredients, and in a distinctly separate summary statement next to the statement of ingredients.
+For more information, refer to the allergen labelling fact sheet.

 Precautionary labelling